 The following conclusions are hereby drawn, in line with research findings

-Physically scarified seeds of Parkia biglobosa exhibit higher germination rate that non-physically scarified seeds.
+Physically scarified seeds of P. biglobosa exhibit a higher germination rate compared to non-physically scarified seeds.

-Both physically scarified seeds of Parkia biglobosa and non-physically scarified seeds may exhibit relatively high germination rate index, with the exception of seeds pretreated with hot (boiled) water within and extended timeline (beyond a few minutes).
+Both physically scarified seeds of P. biglobosa and non-physically scarified seeds may exhibit relatively high germination rate index, with the exception of seeds pretreated with hot (boiled) water within and extended timeline (beyond a few minutes).

-There is a statistically significant association between pretreatment and seed germination outcome in Parkia biglobosa.
-Physical seed scarification and soaking in water at room temperature are the best pretreatment methods for Parkia biglobosa seeds.
+There is a statistically significant association between pretreatment and seed germination outcome in P. biglobosa.
+Physical seed scarification and soaking in water at room temperature are the best pretreatment methods for P. biglobosa seeds.

 Recommendation: